That’s what inspiration is: wanting to do something important.

 She wars armor as a metaphor.
 To make her feel “strong” because she once felt so weak.

 Erza has standards and principles most people will never match.
 That’s because she’s accountable to herself, and doesn’t make excuses.

 Levi Ackerman might as well be a main character throughout the entire series from start to finish.

-He’s recognized, and even put on a pedestal in the anime community by so many fans.
+He’s recognized, and even put on a pedestal in the

 What makes him inspirational?
 His story, his effort, and the amount of fight he has in him.